Extensions of the I-MMSE Relation: Possible Future Directions

 \subsection{Properties of the Extended MMSE}

-Properties of the discrete-time MMSE associated with Gaussian non-feedback channels, such as monotonicity, continuity, smoothness, analyticity, concavity and asymptotics, have been extensively studied~\cite{gu11, wu12}.
-These properties have been utilized in a wide range of applications; in particular, the following two properties~\cite{gu11} of the MMSE are of great interest and of direct use in deriving the capacity regions of some multi-user Gaussian channels, such as Gaussian wiretap channels~\cite{bu09} and Gaussian broadcast channels~\cite{bu10}: \begin{itemize} \item Gaussian inputs are the hardest to estimate, which means that any non-Gaussian input yields strictly smaller MMSE than a Gaussian input of the same variance; \item The single-crossing property, which, roughly speaking, says that a Gaussian MMSE curve (with respect to the $snr$) only intersects with a non-Gaussian MMSE curve at most once. \end{itemize} Naturally one may consider exploring whether or to what extent these properties hold for the extended MMSE in both discrete and continuous time.
-It is clear that for the extended MMSE, whether these two properties will hold depends on the adopted encoding schemes, which points out a natural future direction: to explore for what encoding schemes these two properties hold for the extended MMSE.
-In this direction, one reasonable candidate would be Gaussian channels with linear feedback encoding schemes; see, e.g.,~\cite{sc66, ih93}.
+Properties of the discrete-time MMSE associated with Gaussian non-feedback/memoryless channels, such as monotonicity, continuity, smoothness, analyticity, concavity and asymptotics, have been extensively studied~\cite{gu11, wu12}.
+These properties have been utilized in a wide range of applications; in particular, the following two properties~\cite{gu11} of the MMSE (and their extensions) are of great interest and of direct use in deriving the capacity regions of some multi-user Gaussian channels, such as Gaussian wiretap channels~\cite{bu09} and Gaussian broadcast channels~\cite{bu10, bu13}: \begin{itemize} \item Gaussian inputs are the hardest to estimate, which means that any non-Gaussian input yields strictly smaller MMSE than a Gaussian input of the same variance; \item The single-crossing property, which, roughly speaking, says that a Gaussian MMSE curve (with respect to the $snr$) intersects with a non-Gaussian MMSE curve at most once. \end{itemize} Naturally one may consider exploring whether or to what extent these properties hold for the extended MMSE in both discrete and continuous time.
+It is clear that for the extended MMSE, whether these two properties will hold depends on the adopted encoding schemes (namely, $X$ in (\ref{extended-formula-feedback}) and (\ref{continuous-extended-formula-feedback})) or the types of Gaussian channels (equivalently, $g$ in (\ref{extended-formula-memory}) and (\ref{continuous-extended-formula-memory})), which points out a natural future direction: to explore in what scenarios these two properties hold for the extended MMSE.
+In this direction, some reasonable candidates include Gaussian channels with linear feedback encoding schemes (see, e.g.,~\cite{sc66, ih93}) or Gaussian channels with linear inter-symbol interference (see, e.g.,~\cite{hi88}).